jundalisay/sp/content/en/research/rand/intellectual/part-14.md

 ---
-title: "For the New Intellectual"
+title: "The Fountainhead"
-heading: "Part 1"
+heading: "Part 14"
 description: ""
 c: "firebrick"
-weight: 115
+weight: 125
 date: 2025-10-05
 icon: Ayn Rand
 writer:
-  name: Ayn Ramd
+  name: Ayn Rand
   url: https://en.wikipedia.org/wiki/Ayn_Rand
 ---

-The Fountainhead

 This novel was published in 1943.
 Its theme is: individualism versus collectivism, not in politics, but in man’s soul; the psychological motivations and